Brewing Methods

 Grind setting: coarse/ french press

-Time: 4 minutes Yields: 32 ounces/ 3 cups of coffee
+Time: 4 minutes Yields: 32 fluid ounces/ 3 cups of coffee

 Step 1.
 Boil just over 32 ounces of water.
 (Some water will boil off.)

 Step 3.
-Measure 42g of whole bean coffee then grind to coarse setting.
+Measure 42g of whole bean coffee and then grind to coarse setting.

 Step 7.
-Place plunger on top and push down firmly.
-This causes the grounds to be pushed to the bottom.
+Place the plunger on top and push down firmly.
+This pushes the grounds to the bottom.

 Step 8.
 Enjoy!